mapbox/mapbox-studio-classic/CONTRIBUTING.md

 --------------
 Notes for developers.

+### Tagging + releasing

+1. Update version number in package.json + commit with a message like "v0.0.1"
+2. `git tag v0.0.1`.
+Use `git tag -n` to list tags and confirm, and then `git push --tags`

+Package using the tag name in the steps below.

 ### Packaging

 Travis bundles Mapbox Studio with the [atom-shell](https://github.com/atom/atom-shell) wrapper and uploads packages to S3 for hosting.
 There are two OSs in the travis matrix: